damian0604/teaching-cost/README.md

 These teaching materials are used by the COST network OPINION.

-**THESE RESOURCES ARE STILL UNDER DEVELOPMENT AND MAY STILL CHANGE**

 ## COpA
 We will use these materials during the [COST Action Training School in Salamanca, Spain](https://www.opinion-network.eu/updates/cost-action-training-school-in-salamanca-spain_2023-11-07).